CodeStudent1742/CodeStudent1742/README.md

 ## Task List

 ### Doing
-- Familiarizing with advanced Spring and Hibernate topics
 - Familiarizing oneself with Joshua Bloch's book "Effective Java Programming"
 - Familiarizing oneself with Kotlin (Kotlin Core Course on JetBrains Academy)
-- HackerRank and CodeWars challenges

 ### To Do
 - Familiarizing oneself with Jenkins
+- HackerRank and CodeWars challenges

 ### Done
+- Familiarizing with advanced Spring and Hibernate topics
+- Familiarizing oneself with Javascript
 - An initial acquaintance with Docker: [Link](https://drive.google.com/file/d/1mP66OxJgFvLe1bZEQoK-02NKFAils_Rs/view?usp=sharing)
 - Getting acquainted with Aditya Y. Bhargava's book "Grokking Algorithms: An Illustrated Guide"
 - Revision of theoretical concepts in programming and Java JVM